mperham/blog/content/post/2015/2015-08-06-sidekiq-enterprise.md

 ### Pricing

-Sidekiq Enterprise is priced on a sliding scale, based on number of workers running in your production environment.
-Pricing is $1750/yr per 250 workers.
+Sidekiq Enterprise is priced on a sliding scale, based on number of threads running in your production environment.

-* 250 workers - $1750/yr
-* 251-500 workers - $3500/yr
-* More?
-Volume discounts available.

-A worker is a thread within a Sidekiq server process.
-Ten processes with the default concurrency of 25 = 250 workers.
+Ten processes with the default concurrency of 10 = 100 threads.
+Current pricing is on the [Sidekiq Enterprise purchase page](https://billing.contribsys.com/sent/new.cgi).

 Existing Pro subscribers can [contact me][4] to upgrade to Enterprise for the prorated difference in price.